leigh-jewell/cmx-anonymiser/README.md

 if you are testing it out.
 ### API URLs
 There are two API's which are used and this can be changed to something else.
-This is more for if the CMX code is changed and you need to point it to a new API and perhaps if you want to tweak options.
-The code is specifically written to look for a known JSON response. url_clients is to get the current active clients that the CMX knows about and url_aps gets the current list of aps.
+This is more for when the CMX code is changed and you need to point it to a new API in the future.
+The code is specifically written to look for known JSON responses for these API calls to get the current active clients and aps.
+If you use another different API you will need to modify the code to work.
+Possibly in the future would be to write code that automatically puts the API return into a CSV file.
 ### Schedule
-You tell the script how many days and how often you want to poll it.
+You tell the program how many days and how often you want to poll the CMX.
 The days is simply the number of days to poll and hours is a list of 24hr times to get the data from CMX.
+Keep in mind the API calls will impact the CMX so don't add to many in.
 ### Privacy and anonymisation
 Most of the personal information is discarded that is returned from the CMX but we need to retain the mac-address of the client in some form so we can connect all the returned data to the same client.
 To avoid any personal information from been collected the mac-address is converted to a one-way hash using SHA256.
 To avoid collisions and ensure the mac-address remains private a salt is also added to the string.
-This can ensure that if you give out the CSV files to a 3rd party that they can't simply brute force the mac easily.
+This ensures that if you give out the CSV files to a 3rd party that they can't easily brute force the mac addfress.
 Obviously keep the salt private when sharing the CSV file.
 The salt is just a string so make it whatever you want.

 | Config      | Purpose                                           |